Application Programmer Interface (API)

 buildInitialState()

-called on player 1, return an object that will be available in initialize()
+- called on player 1, return an object that will be available in initialize()

 initialize()

-This function is called after the experiment page is done loading -- after the "initialState" variable is available.
+- This function is called after the experiment page is done loading -- after the "initialState" variable is available.
 You should define this function and initialize your experiment in it.

 newMove(participantId, index)

-This function is called after the server detects any participant has made a new move.
 Index is the number of new moves that participant has made.
 You have to define this yourself!

 Note that you are only notified of moves in your currentRound.
-If a different client is in a different round, you will not be notified until you setRound().
+If a different client is in a different round, you will not be notified until you setRound(). chatReceived(from, val, to_parts)

-Called when someone sent a chat.
+- Called when someone sent a chat.
 From is an integer of the playerNum, val is the string/json, to_parts is an array of playerNum

 comReceived(index, newCom)

-You may need to send communications other than chat.
+- You may need to send communications other than chat.
 This function is called on all clients, not just the ones who should receive the message.
-You must internally decide whether to deliver the communication to the local user.

-newCom is an object with the following attributes:
+is an object with the following attributes:.com_type

-• .from -- playerNum who sent it
+-- playerNum who sent it.to_parts

-• .to_parts -- array of player numbers that received it
+-- array of player numbers that received it

-Note, overriding comReceived() prevents chatReceived() from being automatically called.
-You should check if com_type == -1 and call chatReceived() if needed.
+from being automatically called.
+You should check ifcom_type == -1

-playerDisconnect(playerNum)
+if needed. playerDisconnect(playerNum)

-related: activePlayers[playerNum] = true/false
+- related: activePlayers[playerNum] = true/false

 Implement this to detect if a player dropped out.
 See Best Practices for more details.